Tinting Laws

 Side mirrors

-If your rear window is tinted, you vehicle must have dual exterior side mirrors.
+If your rear window is tinted, you must have exterior rear view mirrors on each side of the vehicle.

 Restricted tint colors

-California specifically prohibits using any red or amber color or tint film on front windshield.
-Other colors are permitted for the windshield top strip where tinting is allowed.
+California specifically prohibits using any red or amber colored tint film on front windshield.
+Other colors are permitted for the windshield top strip (AS-1 line where tinting is allowed).
 No color-altering tint is permitted on any other windows.

 Medical exemptions

 Many states allow different window tint percentages due to certain medical conditions.
-Ever since Assembly Bill No. 1303 has been approved in 2017, California drivers are able to get medical exceptions for window tint.
+California drivers are able to get medical exceptions for window tint ever since Assembly Bill No. 1303 has been approved back in 2017.

 Under current California tint laws, persons with medical conditions requiring shielding from UV rays can install clear, colorless and transparent material on any window.
-Drivers must obtain a written statement from a licensed physician, certifying that they need to be shaded from the sun due to a medical condition.
+Drivers must obtain a written statement from a licensed physician.
+This statement certifies that driver or occupants need to be shaded from the sun due to a medical condition.

 Window film certificate

-Drivers are required to have a certificate signed by the tint installing company or from the film manufacturer stating the VLT percentage clearly.
-This must also display tint film manufacturer’s name and address.
+Drivers are required to have a certificate signed by the tint installing company, or from the film manufacturer.
+This certificate or label must display the VLT percentage clearly.
+Label must also display tint film manufacturer’s name and address.
 Manufacturers are also required to certify the tinting film in California before they are allowed to sell it.

 Some towns or counties in California may have their own special regulations about window tinting.
 If you’re in doubt about tint laws be sure to check with your local law enforcement or DMV offices!